Wednesday, November 23, 2022

 1885

-Menus that were composed, designed, and printed exclusively for children first appeared in the 1920s.
-They were initially adopted by department stores and railroad dining cars and eventually became common in restaurants after the Second World War.
-A hand-written menu from a seven-year-old birthday party in February of 1885 reveals what children’s menus might have looked like had they existed in public dining spaces in the late nineteenth century.
+Menus designed exclusively for children first appeared in department stores and railroad dining cars in the 1920s and were more broadly adopted by restaurants after the Second World War.
+A hand-written menu from a seven-year-old birthday party in February 1885 reveals what a children’s menu might have looked like had they existed in public dining spaces in the late nineteenth century.